 Demonstrated capacity (defined in the following section) will be calculated based on resource availability and performance during a defined availability window.
-A PDR aggregation may participate on non-holiday weekdays only, or all days including weekends and holidays for a higher incentive level (Table 1).
-To receive incentives for incremental capacity demonstrated under Option 2, the PDR must be bid or self-scheduled for at least three consecutive hours between 4:00 p.m. and 10:00 p.m.
+A PDR aggregation may participate on non-holiday weekdays only, or all days including weekends and holidays for a higher incentive level (Table).
+To receive incentives for incremental capacity demonstrated under Option 2, the PDR must have capacity bid at a price no greater than \$600/MWh (or self-scheduled) in the day-ahead market for at least three consecutive hours between 4:00 p.m. and 10:00 p.m.
 For a PDR with a capacity obligation on a monthly RA showing, the RA availability and bidding rules take precedence over DSGS.3